 Write to reflect your personality

-What the university really wants to see if your personality.
+really wants to see if your personality.
 They ask for a personal statement because they have met you or seen you personally.
 A letter from you reflects what kind of person you are.
 Don’t copy stuff from online because most universities have software like Copyscape that can find plagiarized content.
 Keep it simple and don’t forget to shine your personality through your words.